MaziBond/DevOps-Projects/Project_002_Basic_Git_Project/README.md

 For branches pushed to a remote repository, use:

 # Collaboration and Remote Repository
+This guide presupposes that a Git hub account has been setup already.

 ## Link the Local Repository to the GitHub Repository:
 ### 1. Adding Remote Repository